Shabtai Konorti

 Shabtai Konorti (שבתאי קונורטי; 13 December 1943 – 27 May 2002) was an Israeli actor.

 Biography

-Born in Bulgaria, Konorti moved to Israel with his family at the age of six.
+Born in Sofia, Bulgaria, Konorti moved to Israel with his family at the age of six.
 He studied at the Municipal High School in Tel Aviv before serving in the IDF.
 He then went on to study acting at the Nissan Nativ Acting Studio.
 Konorti took an interest in stage acting and he was one of the people involved in the creation of the Jerusalem Khan Theatre.
 He also worked at the Ohel Theatre and the Habima Theatre where he starred in stage adaptations of Man Equals Man, The Government Inspector and more.

 On screen, Konorti appeared several times on the satirical television program Zehu Ze!.
 He made several film appearances as well, including a short cameo appearance as a mechanic in the 1993 film Schindler's List directed by Steven Spielberg.

 Personal life

 Konorti was briefly married to the singer Suki Lahav during the 1970s and he also has one daughter from another relationship.
 His half-brother is the painter Benny Desha.